datacommonsorg/data/import-automation/executor/README.md

 ## Configuring the Executor

-The executor has a number of customizble configurations listed in [app/configs.py](app/configs.py).
-Some have default values and some do not and need to be supplied.
+The executor has a number of customizable configurations listed in [app/configs.py](app/configs.py).
+Some have default values; the others need explicit values.
 The Cloud Tasks tasks created by Cloud Build can pass the configurations to the executor.
 To edit a configuration:
 1. Add the key-value pair to "configs" field in data/import-automation/cloudbuild/cloudbuild.yaml if it is not already there